strings48066/aws-api-gateway/README.md

+# AWS Api Gateway
-# Reference Implementation for an api gateway.
+### Reference implementation for an AWS api gateway with example POST and GET endpoints.